hww/hww.github.io/resume.md

 - Decent 3D math skills
 - Fluent in C/C++, C#, Lisp and other scripting languages
 - Understanding hardware at a low level
-- Can optimize code for performance, size, scalability and clarity;
+- Can optimize code for performance, size, scalability and clarity
 - Console programming experience (SNES, N64)
-- I am helpful, solution-oriented attitude;
+- Helpful, solution-oriented attitude
 - Experience in multiple areas: animation, physics, scripting and UI.
 - Experience in graphics design software
 - Passion for playing and developing exceptional games.
 Understanding of narrative principles.